Seth Moulton: Gun control

+Joe Biden

+On July 4, 2024, Moulton was the third U.S. representative to call for Joe Biden to withdraw from the 2024 United States presidential election.
+On July 19, 2024, Moulton published an Op-Ed in the Boston Globe elaborating on President Joe Biden's mental decline and the need for a new Democratic Party nominee in 2024.
+Moulton explained, "Recently, I saw [President Biden] in a small group at Normandy for the 80th anniversary of D-Day.
+For the first time, he didn’t seem to recognize me.
+Of course, that can happen as anyone ages, but as I watched [Biden's] disastrous debate a few weeks ago, I have to admit that what I saw in Normandy was part of a deeper problem."

 Personal life

 On June 23, 2017, Moulton announced his engagement to his girlfriend Liz Boardman, a senior client partner at an executive search firm.
 They were married at the Old North Church in Marblehead, Massachusetts, on September 22, 2017.
+She changed her surname to his, becoming Liz Moulton.
 Their first child was born in October 2018.
 In 2019, Moulton announced that he was suffering from post-traumatic stress disorder (PTSD) following his service in the Marine Corps.
 On August 29, 2020, Moulton announced that the family was expecting a second child, who was born in February 2021.